mixxorz/python/README.md

 A Python style guide that doesn't make you think.

+Update 2021: I've been using [black](https://github.com/psf/black) for a while now and I recommend you use that instead if your goal is to no have to think about code style anymore.

 ## Background

 You can read all about it in my [blog post](https://mitchel.me/2018/mitchs-unofficial-python-style-guide/).